-The Plan held no stock or bond investment security that individually represent 5% or more of the Plan's net assets available for benefits during the year ended September 30, 2020 and 2019.
+The Plan held no stock or bond investment security that individually represent 5% or more of the Plan's net assets available for benefits during the years ended September 30, 2021 and 2020.

 The Plan has no instrument that, in whole or in part, is accounted for as a derivative instrument under GASB 53, Accounting and Financial Reporting for Derivative Instruments during the current Plan year.